will-hanabi-bot/rust-bot/README.md

 - Navigate to the cloned repository in a terminal.
 - Fill out the login details for the bot in an .env file.
 See .env.template for an example.
   - You'll need to create its account on hanab.live first.
-- Run `cargo run --bin main -- index=<index>` to start the bot.
+- Run `cargo run --release --bin main -- index=<index>` to start the bot.
 - Debug logs will show up in the console, providing more information about what the bot thinks about every action.
-  - `hand <playerName>` will display the information on that player's hand from the common knowledge perspective.
+- `hand <playerName> [observerIndex]` will display the information on that player's hand from a particular perspective.
+        - If no observer index is provided, the hand will be logged from the common knowledge perspective.

 ## Supported commands